About

 Notre Dame Catholic, Ajax

-Where it started.
-I picked up track in grade 10 in 2012.
-In grade 11 I broke my ankle and missed the entire season.
-I came back in grade 12, and at 16 I joined Speed Academy under Tony Sharpe.
+The next year I broke my ankle and missed the entire season.
+I came back in grade 11, and at 16 I joined Speed Academy under Olympian Tony Sharpe.
+That injury taught me early that the comeback is part of the sport.

 Racing at Coffeyville era